 No matter what your opinion of the new season of Twin Peaks, you loved finally getting to meet Agent Cooper’s longtime assistant, Diane.
 There’s no doubt that what happened to her was terrifying, but there’s also no doubt that Laura Dern’s tough and delightfully angry Diane would make an excellent detective on her own, after all, she learned from the best.
 Described by Agent Cooper as “an interesting cross between a saint and a cabaret singer,” her no-nonsense approach to anyone on either side of the law makes her a character who can get things done.
 Basically we want to watch her tell people off for an hour every week.

-Let’s gather Rose from the alternate Earth, bring back Bill, and pull Donna Noble and Martha Jones from boring married life, gather them together and have them deal with problems the Doctor doesn’t have time for.
-Maybe the first can somehow have the side effect of bringing River Song back to life?
+Let’s gather Rose from the alternate Earth, bring back Bill, pull Donna Noble and Martha Jones from boring married life, somehow create a time loop to get Amy Pond back, and then have Clara and Lady Me drop by in their TARDIS diner.
+Gather them together and have them deal with problems the Doctor doesn’t have time for.
+Just think of the potential of all of these brilliant companions swapping brilliance and quips in that incredibly flying diner— the result would be, as 13th Doctor would say, brilliant.

 Farscape: Peacekeeper (TV Series)